 7. San Antonio Palopó

 San Antonio Palopó, as you may have guessed already, is a town that’s right beside Santa Catarina Palopó.
-But while Santa Catarina may be the town to visit if you love color, San Antonio is the destination to go to if you enjoy ceramics and pottery.
+While Santa Catarina may be the town to visit if you love color, San Antonio is the destination to go to if you enjoy ceramics and pottery.

-The story behind how San Antonio Palopó became famous for its pottery art and ceramics is quite fascinating, but it began with an expat who immigrated to Lake Atitlán after living in Mexico for years!
+The story behind how San Antonio Palopó became famous for its pottery art and ceramics is quite fascinating.
+It began with an expat who immigrated to Lake Atitlán after living in Mexico for years!

 The town, built up from the lake into the hills, teems with local life.
 Its white churches, sat on a lively street, face the lake with an amazing view of the volcanoes in the background.
-Here, you can go swimming nearby as well as take a stroll on its lakeside boardwalk.
+Swimming is possible nearby, as well as taking a stroll on its lakeside boardwalk.

 Hotel Nuestro Sueño ($) – a waterfront hotel with relaxed vibes and friendly staff!